 For the first time since 2011, ATRI reported that the biggest operational cost of trucking is truck driver wages and not fuel.
-Yes that is, of course, in part associated with the lower fuel costs during that time period, however the shift in truck driver wages has continuously trended upwards for years.
+Yes that is, of course, in part associated with the lower fuel costs during that time period, however, the shift in truck driver wages has continuously trended upwards for years.
 Paying higher wages to truck drivers isn’t a bad thing.
-It actually reinforces one very important tip to help you getting more loads; provide good service to your customers and retain your best drivers.
+It actually reinforces one very important tip to help you get more loads; provide good service to your customers and retain your best drivers.
 Freight rates and competition can sometimes be an uncontrollable force that can hurt your trucking business, but providing excellent service to your customers with great drivers can make all the difference in creating quality relationships that help you grow.

 Tools for Fuel Costs

 Fuel costs account for about 25% of all your business expenses.
 Apart from the lower cost per gallon, one reason that fuel expenses have decreased might be from the help of fuel cards.
 Fuel cards provide substantial discounts on fuel for trucking companies.
-The Apex Fuel Card gives our clients significant discounts on fuel, but also offers fuel management tools like the Apex Fuel Finder to help you find the best discounts while your drivers are on the road.
+The Apex Fuel Card gives our clients significant discounts on fuel but also offers fuel management tools like the Apex Fuel Finder to help you find the best discounts while your drivers are on the road.
 A fuel card, like the Apex Fuel Card, can also help with discounts on tires and other truck maintenance necessities.